 For a null-homologous transverse link $T\hookrightarrow(M,\xi)$ we have that $\widehat{\mathfrak T}(T,M,\xi)=\widehat{\mathfrak L}(T_L,M,\xi)$, where $T_L$ is a Legendrian push-off of $T$, is a transverse invariant of $T$ and it has the same non-vanishing property of $\widehat{\mathfrak L}$. \end{teo} The proof of this theorem is the same as the one of Theorems \ref{teo:main} and \ref{teo:transverse}, except for the non-vanishing property, which follows from the fact that $\widehat{CFL}(D,\mathfrak t)$ is a quotient of $cCFL^-(D,\mathfrak t)$.

 The invariant $\widehat{\mathfrak L}(L,M,\xi)$ can be refined using a naturality property of the link Floer homology group of a connected sum.
-Suppose that $L$ is a Legendrian link in a contact 3-sphere $(S^3,\xi)$ such that $\widehat{\mathfrak L}(L,S^3,\xi)\neq[0]$.
+Suppose that $L$ is a Legendrian oriented link, with link type $\mathcal L$, in a contact 3-sphere $(S^3,\xi)$ such that $\widehat{\mathfrak L}(L,S^3,\xi)\neq[0]$.
 Let $S$ be a convex, splitting sphere with connected dividing set, which intersects $L$ transversely in exactly two points.
 Such a splitting sphere expresses $L$ as a connected sum of two links $L_1$ and $L_2$.